 Amal Clooney Pregnant With George Clooney’s Babies?
-Couple Reportedly Expecting Twin Boy And Girl
+Couple Reportedly Expecting Twins

 George and Amal Clooney, while not diplomats or dignitaries on the level of the British Royals, are considered “royalty” in the United States.
 Fans of both George and Amal would likely put the arrival of a baby on the same level as that of the Duke and Duchess of Cambridge.

-If the reports pan out and Amal Clooney is pregnant with twins, we’re sure George Clooney will be one proud papa.
-Congratulations to the beloved couple.
+If the reports pan out, and Amal Clooney is pregnant with twins, we’re sure George Clooney will be one proud papa.